Potat369/Text-Formatting-Everywhere/README.md

 Mod for Fabric Mod Loader 1.20.5+

-Removes restriction in typing section sign (§), therefore allows yuu to use [formatting](https://minecraft.wiki/w/Formatting_codes) everywhere.
+Removes restriction in typing section sign (§), therefore allows you to use [formatting](https://minecraft.wiki/w/Formatting_codes) everywhere.

 ## License